 ECRI Weekly Leading Index Update

 Below is a chart of ECRI's smoothed year-over-year percent change since 2000 of their weekly leading index.
-The latest level is above where it was at the start of the last recession.

 Appendix: A Closer Look at the ECRI Index